HMNZS Monowai (A06): Construction and design

 The ship was laid down by Grangemouth Dockyard in Scotland in 1960.
 The ship displaced 3,900 tons at full load, was 90.8 m in length overall and 82.3 m long at the keel, had a beam of 14.1 m and a draught of 5.2 m.
-Propulsion machinery consisted of two 7-cylinder two-stroke TAD 36 Clark Sulzer diesels, which provided 3,640 hp to the CP propellers The ship had a top speed of 14 kn.
+Propulsion machinery consisted of two 7-cylinder two-stroke TAD 36 Clark Sulzer diesels, which provided 3,640 hp to the controllable pitch propellers The ship had a top speed of 14 kn.
 In RNZN service, the ship had a crew of 126 and after 1980 was armed with two 20 mm Oerlikons for self-defence.
 In 1982, she was fitted out to carry a single Wasp helicopter.

 Operational history

 After being completed, the vessel spent the first part of her operational life as the New Zealand Government Island supply/passenger vessel GMV Moana Roa.
 She was acquired by the Royal New Zealand Navy in 1974 and converted over a two-year period in Scotland 1975-77 to replace her predecessor, HMNZS Lachlan.
 Monowai was the second of two ships with this name to serve in the RNZN.
 She was named after the glacial Lake Monowai.
 Monowai is a Māori word meaning "channel full of water".

 During her naval service she was known as the "Ghost of the Coast", as she quietly remapped most of the New Zealand coastline including the Chatham, Campbell, and Auckland Islands, as well as the many sub-Antarctic islands in New Zealand's responsibility.
 She also acted as a resupply vessel carrying stores and equipment to Campbell and other sub-Antarctic islands and served as an "official residence" for VIPs and dignitaries at Pacific Island conferences.

 Other tasks included monitoring Chinese missile splashdown tests, responding to the 1987 Fijian coups d'état to assist in the evacuation of New Zealand citizens, participating in the ANZCAN cable route survey, and assisting in international searches for sea mounts and shoals.
 She carried a helicopter and undertook rescue or aid missions, saving the lives of eight people during the New Zealand to Tonga Yacht Regatta.